The Impact of Artificial and Human Intelligence on Email Security

 Automation of Tasks

 The most obvious impact of AI is the automation of tasks across an extensive range of businesses, changing from manual to digital.
 Tasks or jobs that incorporate a level of reiteration or the utilization and translation of data are currently conveyed and handled by a computer, sometimes not requiring that a human intervene.
 This is why companies are now hiring AI prompt engineers to help improve productivity.

 Welcome New Chances

 As Artificial Intelligence and machine learning execute the manual assignments that no longer require a human to perform, they create opportunities and open doors for the labor force.
 Digital engineering is an example of an arising calling that transpired because of quick innovation and continued development.

 Economic Growth Model

 The development of AI should increase productivity growth, inherently increasing economic growth and providing new opportunities for international trade.
 Current rates of productivity growth globally are low, and various suggested causes exist.
 With international trade implications, AI will also affect the type and quality of economic growth.
 For instance, AI is likely to accelerate the transition toward services economies.

 Role of Work

 Rather than wiping out jobs, AI in the workplace is increasing workers' skill sets.
 Including Artificial Intelligence in the workforce can improve conditions.
 According to research, AI will help remove both conscious and unconscious biases in hiring staff.
 AI will also benefit employees by ensuring the appropriate safety gear is being worn using intelligent scanning technology.

 More Opportunity for Creativity

 AI-generated content can be of greater quality than that created by humans because AI models can learn from a large amount of data and identify patterns that humans may not be able to see.

 African University Stops Cyberattack Using AI

-In April of 2022, an African technology university stopped a cyberattack using Artificial Intelligence when attackers attempted to distribute PrivateLoader malware, a pay-per-install malware service commonly associated with crypto mining and intellectual property (IP) theft.
+In April 2022, a technology university in Africa stopped a cyberattack using Artificial Intelligence.
+Attackers attempted to distribute PrivateLoader malware, a pay-per-install service commonly associated with crypto mining and Intellectual Property (IP) theft.
 The public university receives government-funded research into AI, robotics, and sustainable energy solutions, prime targets for financially motivated cybercriminals and state-sponsored attackers.